schlich/loomio_help/content/facilitators_guide/underway/index.md

 People feel more confident and better held if they can orient themselves on a timeline or agenda.
 They want to know what they’re doing now, what’s coming up, and to be reminded of what they’ve already done.
 Understanding the overall shape of the process helps people understand how to contribute effectively.

 For example if they can see there’s a Q&A section later, they'll be more willing to hold their questions during a presentation.
 If it’s clear that there’s a divergent phase and then a convergent phase, people will hold back from jumping to solutions too soon.
-People need to know what kind of input they are being asked for when.
+People need to know what kind of input they are being asked for, and when.

 Mapping the process well enough to communicate it also challenges facilitators to fully think through the journey, and helps them make sure each part of the process has a purpose that builds a cohesive whole.
 A well-facilitated experience follows a logical progression.